shadabsk/Django-Rest-Framework-Implementation-With-React-Integration-Using-Axios/Readme.md

 ```
 npm install
 ```
-*Use the above pip command inside "React-DRF-axios" directory*
+*Use the above npm command inside "React-DRF-axios" directory*

+* Note
+If running this application on platform having operating system other than Windows OS please replace all the backslashes (\\) to the forward slash (/).

 ## Built With